Invoice discounting: Using your unpaid invoices to generate working capital

-Small businesses know all too well that issuing invoices is not the same as getting it paid.
+Small businesses know all too well that issuing or creating invoices is not the same as getting them paid.
 Unpaid invoices put a strain on operations because it is tough to predict when a client will come around to it.
 Invoice discounting offers relief by paying out a portion of the invoice in days, rather than weeks or months.

-In this article we'll discuss what invoice discounting is, how it works, where to obtain it, and how to determine whether it is a good fit for your business.
+In this article, we'll discuss what invoice discounting is, how it works, and how to determine whether it is a good fit for your business.

 What is invoice discounting?